darkreactions/DRP/README.md

 `python3.4 -c "import rdkit.Chem"`

 If that runs without error messages, congratulations, you have compiled and installed rdkit for use with DRP.

-###Clone from the Git Repository into your directory of choice.

-`git clone git@github.com:darkreactions/DRP`

 ###Release Versions